juand-r/ius/README.md

 ## Development Principles.
 Cursor, you need to follow this!

-- **Lean and modular**: Keep code clean, simple, readable, modular, and easily extensible.
+- **Lean and modular**: Keep code clean, simple, readable, well-documented, modular, and easily extensible.
 The goals are ease of use and reproducibility.
 - **Start small**: Get everything working with BMDS before expanding to other datasets
 - **Comprehensive evaluation**: Track experiments systematically with detailed metrics
 - **LLM flexibility**: Abstract LLM calls to easily switch between APIs and local models